Survey: Hungarians on the EU, the Orban government, and Russia

-Budapest, Hungary – The European Commission just published the Winter 2020/2021 Standard Eurobarometer 94, measuring public opinion in the European Union.
+Budapest, Hungary – The European Commission just published the Winter 2020/2021 Standard Eurobarometer 94, measuring public opinion in the EU.
 The study was conducted by Kantar, a large data, insights, and consulting company based in London.
 The fieldwork took place in February and March of 2021.

 The first question Kantar asked the respondents was to judge the situation in general in their own countries.
 The countries that got very good or rather good ratings on leadership are the ones we are familiar with from other surveys: Belgium, Denmark, Estonia, Finland, Luxembourg, the Netherlands, and Sweden.